What is MyRight?

 - A project should have a clear goal and lead to a long-term change.
 Every project should contribute to the overriding programme goal being attained.

-- A project should have a clearly defined goal group.
+- A project should have a clearly defined target group.

 - A project should have a clear division of responsibility within and between the organisations which are co-operating.